ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section gives an overview of how to use the ACE framework {{RFC9200}} together with the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 By doing so, the client (C) and the resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

 RS maintains a collection of authentication credentials.
-These are associated to OSCORE Security Contexts and to authorization information for all clients that RS is communicating with.
+These are associated with OSCORE Security Contexts and with authorization information for all clients that RS is communicating with.
 The authorization information is used to enforce polices for processing requests from those clients.

 This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.

-This profile also supports the alternative workflow where AS uploads the access token to RS, see {{I-D.tiloca-ace-workflow-and-params}}.
+This profile also supports the alternative workflow where AS uploads the access token to RS, as defined in {{I-D.tiloca-ace-workflow-and-params}}.

 If C has retrieved an access token, there are two options for C to upload it to RS, as further detailed in this document.

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
-The communication with the /authz-info endpoint is not protected, except for the update of access rights.
+The communication with the /authz-info endpoint is not protected, except for the update of access rights (see {{update-access-rights-c-rs}}).

 2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
-In this case the access token is validated in parallel with the EDHOC session.
+In this case, the access token is validated in parallel with the EDHOC session.
 This option cannot be used for the update of access rights only.

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC session successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, RS associates the two used authentication credentials and the completed EDHOC session with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as the access token is valid.
 The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C.

 After the whole procedure has completed and while the access token is valid, C can contact AS to request an update of its access rights, by sending a similar request to the /token endpoint.
 This request also includes an EDHOC session identifier (see {{edhoc-parameters-object}}), which allows AS to find the data it has previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).
-Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
+Upon a successful update of access rights (see {{update-access-rights-c-rs}}), the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

 An overview of the profile flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}.
 The names of messages coincide with those of {{RFC9200}} when applicable.